-In Europe, passengers have to remove all electronic devices (e.g. e-readers) from carry-on bags during the screening process.
-The requirements are similar in some Asian countries, so be prepared to remove all electronic devices from your carry-on, including battery packs and chargers.
+In Europe, passengers must remove all electronic devices (including e-readers) from carry-on bags during the screening process.
+The requirements are similar in some Asian countries.
+But, in China, travellers may be required to remove all battery packs and external chargers from carry-on luggage during the security screening process.

 Prohibited Items and Sharp Objects

-Banned items include the obvious – knives, tools, wine openers, etc. Read this TSA post for more on what you can bring onboard an aircraft.
+Banned items include the obvious – knives, tools, wine openers, etc. Read this TSA post for more on what you can bring on an aircraft.

-You can travel with small scissors, nail clippers and tweezers in North America and Europe provided they meet the TSA criteria.
+You can travel with small scissors, nail clippers, and tweezers in North America and Europe, provided they meet the TSA criteria.
 Asian countries can be less tolerant.
-I had to surrender a pair of small nail scissors at the airport in Hong Kong and a pair of nail clippers at the airport in Cambodia.
+I had to surrender small nail scissors at the airport in Hong Kong and nail clippers at the airport in Cambodia.

 Consider TSA Pre-Check

-One of the best ways to deal with airport security like a pro is to obtain TSA PreCheck.
-If you qualify, you can breeze through airport security without removing your shoes, laptops, liquids, belts or lightweight jackets.
+One of the best tips for how to deal with airport security like a pro is to obtain TSA PreCheck.
+If you qualify and the airport is equipped with a TSA pre-check screening area, you can breeze through security without removing your shoes, laptops, liquids, belts, or lightweight jackets.
 Learn more about applying for TSA PreCheck here.

-I hope you find this post helpful!
-Please share your tips on how to deal with airport security
+Please share your tips on how to deal with airport security.

 If you travel by air, you might enjoy reading these family air travel tips, how we often travel with only carry-on luggage, and how to deal with jet lag when you’re travelling with kids.